Health

 Poor physical or mental health can prevent or complicate the pursuit of education, employment, and other opportunities for economic mobility.

-The Foundation supports organizations that provide access to health care, as well as those that work to improve the health status of vulnerable patients.
+The Foundation supports organizations that provide access to health care, as well as those striving to improve patient health.

-- Capital projects that expand access to primary care.
-Grantees are typically Federally Qualified Health Centers, and other community health centers, that provide a single-access point for a range of services.
+• Capital projects that expand access to primary care.
+Grantees are typically federally qualified health centers and other community health centers that provide a range of services in one place.
 Please note that the Foundation does not fund hospitals or free clinics.

 The Foundation supports programs that enhance the mental wellness of veterans who are reintegrating into civilian life.

-The Foundation supports organizations and programs that increase access to sufficient and nutritious food.
+The Foundation supports organizations and programs that increase food security and access to nutritious food.

-- Meal service programs that ensure homebound people living with severe, chronic illnesses have access to nutritious food.
+• Meal service programs that ensure people who are homebound and living with severe, chronic illnesses have access to nutritious food.

-- Food delivery models, including nonprofit grocery stores, which increase access to healthy foods in food deserts.
+• Food delivery programs, including nonprofit grocery stores, which increase access to healthy foods in food deserts.

-The Foundation supports programs that promote family safety and that reduce the long-term traumatic effects of abuse and neglect, sexual assault, intimate partner or family violence, elder abuse, and exposure to community violence.
+The Foundation supports programs that promote family safety and that reduce the long-term traumatic effects of abuse and neglect, sexual assault, intimate partner or family violence, and exposure to community violence.

 Apply for a Grant